CLEOCIN PHOSPHATE- clindamycin phosphate injection, solution

 This product contains benzyl alcohol as a preservative.
 Benzyl alcohol has been associated with a fatal "Gasping Syndrome" in premature infants.
 See WARNINGS.

 The potential for the toxic effect in the pediatric population from chemicals that may leach from the single dose premixed IV preparation in plastic has not been evaluated.
+See WARNINGS.

 Clinical studies of clindamycin did not include sufficient numbers of patients age 65 and over to determine whether they respond differently from younger patients.
 However, other reported clinical experience indicates that antibiotic-associated colitis and diarrhea (due to Clostridium difficile) seen in association with most antibiotics occur more frequently in the elderly (>60 years) and may be more severe.
 These patients should be carefully monitored for the development of diarrhea.